bpeel/notbit/README.md

 the From box next to your address as this information won't be sent over Bitmessage.
 Only the subject and the body of the mail are sent.

+# Using with Tor

+You can tell Notbit to connect via a Tor server running on the local machine by passing the -T option.
+This will also disable the DNS bootstrapping and won't open any listening ports.
+The -T option is a convienence option which is equivalent to `-r 127.0.0.1:9050 -B -i`.
+The -B option disables DNS bootstrapping and the -i argument disables listening ports.
+If you are running the Tor server on a different address you can specify these three options explicitly using the correct address.

 # Options

 Notbit has some command line options to configure it.
 These are listed